 - You should avoid drinking alcohol.
 It is not known how drinking alcohol will affect you when taking NUVIGIL.

-What are possible side effects of NUVIGIL?
+What are the possible side effects of NUVIGIL?

 NUVIGIL may cause serious side effects.
 Stop taking NUVIGIL and call your doctor right away or get emergency help if you get any of the following:

 - a serious rash or serious allergic reaction.
 (See “What is the most important information I should know about NUVIGIL?”)

 - feeling anxious